Anhedonia is the clinical term for reduced ability or inability to experience pleasure from activities that are usually enjoyable.

 When Anhedonia Occurs and Why It Matters

 The condition can develop following major life changes such as job loss, relationship endings, or bereavement.
 Chronic stress, substance withdrawal, and certain medical treatments may also trigger anhedonic episodes.
-Sometimes, individuals experience persistent anxiety alongside their inability to feel pleasure, creating a complex emotional landscape that requires careful assessment.
+Sometimes, individuals experience persistent anxiety with their inability to feel pleasure, creating a complex emotional landscape that requires careful assessment.

 How Anhedonia Affects Daily Life and Relationships